HLO COURSE PROFILE

 What does the course cover?

 This 2-day certified course, which fully complies with OPITO Standards and requirements, will provide the prospective HLO with a comprehensive and in-depth insight into the legal and practical intricacies of offshore helideck operation with the emphasis on HLO tasks and responsibilities.
-Tailored especially for OGP personnel this course is designed to ensure that the candidate not only becomes familiar with UKCAP 437, but also other important legal guidelines such as:
+Tailored especially for IOGP personnel this course is designed to ensure that the candidate not only becomes familiar with UKCAP 437 (Ed.
+8), but also other important legal guidelines such as: